 Central banks also extended liquidity to financial institutions and other key credit markets to stimulate lending as a means to increase economic activity.
-Another method by which central banks can increase lending is by offering banks cheaper financing if they lend a certain amount to households and small and medium-sized enterprises (SMEs), such as the UK Funding for Lending, which the Bank of England set up in 2012.
+Another method by which central banks can increase lending is by offering banks cheaper financing if they lend a prescribed minimum to households and small and medium-sized enterprises (SMEs), such as the UK Funding for Lending, which the Bank of England set up in 2012.

-During the credit crisis, the 1st monetary policy change was to reduce interest rates.
+During the Great Recession, the 1st monetary policy change was to reduce interest rates.
 Because the economy did not respond, central banks lowered the interest rate to 0 or nearly 0.
 Some central banks even charged other banks interest for keeping their funds at the bank so that they would be more likely to lend the money.
 However, people were out of work and already deeply in debt.
 Therefore, they could not borrow even at greatly reduced rates, so banks did not lend to them.
 Furthermore, people could not buy the goods and services offered by the economy, so businesses could not take advantage of the cheap credit because they had no way of paying it back.

 The next tool that the United States Federal Reserve used to stimulate the economy was quantitative easing.
 Buying long-term securities lowers long-term borrowing costs, since interest rates on debt securities, especially government securities, are used as benchmarks for other lending rates.
 The security purchases lower the yield curve, especially for longer-term interest rates.
 There are 2 types of securities that central banks can buy: government securities and private sector securities.
-The purchase of longer-term government securities is referred to as quantitative easing; the purchase of private sector securities is referred to as credit easing.
-For instance, during the credit crisis, banks held a significant investment in mortgage-backed securities (MBS) that were falling in value because of pervasive defaults by subprime borrowers.
+The purchase of longer-term government securities is called quantitative easing; the purchase of private sector securities is called credit easing.
+For instance, during the Great Recession, banks held a significant investment in mortgage-backed securities (MBS) that were falling in value because of pervasive defaults by subprime borrowers.
 Therefore, the Fed purchased these MBSs to prop up their prices and to keep the banks holding the securities solvent.
 In 2015, the European Central Bank (ECB) attempted to pull Europe out of the recession that has lingered on into 2015 by buying government bonds of distressed countries, such as Spain and Greece, to stimulate their economies by lowering their interest rates.
 Nevertheless, quantitative easing was little more effective than reducing interest rates, because unemployment and consumer debt were still high.
 Instead, buying securities increases their price, which increases the amount of money that bondholders get for their bonds.
 Since most bondholders are wealthy, the money went to the wealthy, who usually have no immediate need for the money.
 Instead, they anticipate inflation, so they buy assets that will increase in price along with the increase in the money supply, thereby creating asset bubbles.

 The Best Monetary Policy is a Fiscal Policy: Tax the Poor Less